 Herbs: Many people don't like Cilantro (Coriander).
 It's genetics (crazy, right).
 On the other hand, I love it, so I usually add a bunch of it at the end of the cooking.
 We recently moved to Italy, and I have not been able to find it here, but if you have cilantro and like it, go for it!

 It is a great idea to add Turmeric to your Curry; it provides more than flavor.

 How to cook lentils

 Lentils are easy to cook and are the perfect 1-pot ingredient.
 Just rinse them under running water once to clean them.
-Then, put them to boil with four times their volume of water, and that is it for a base for other things as dips and warm salads.
+Then, put them to boil with four times their volume of water, and that is it as a base for other things such as dips and warm salads.